Some Sass

 npm run test

-The main test runner is Vitest. vscode-css-languageservice uses Mocha.
+The test runner is Vitest.

 Unit tests typically cover either a utility function or a language feature such as doHover.
 For language features the tests are typically split in several files, each focusing on part of the functionality of the language feature.